 We asked for support in requesting New York Governor Andrew Cuomo’s veto of A5036B, a restrictive anti-adoptee rights bill that the New York Senate and State Assembly recently passed.
 Details about that bill are here.

 More than 45 organizations from around the world responded, representing a broad and diverse group of groups involved in adoptee rights and adoption reform.
 Thank you!
-The letter to Governor Cuomo is now being delivered, and we will keep people updated on any developments.
+The letter to Governor Cuomo has been delivered, and we will keep people updated on any developments.
 The legislature has not yet sent the bill to Governor Cuomo for consideration.

 A copy of the letter’s text is below, and a PDF copy of the final letter is also available here.
 Endorsements are now closed.
 We thank everyone who endorsed the letter or sent supporting emails and notes.

 The Honorable Andrew M. Cuomo

 Governor of New York State

 Albany, New York 12224